awilli1186/final_project/README.md

 #Voices of Nashville

 - Voices of Nashville is a public interactive web app that tells the history of Nashville through personal stories.
 Using mapbox maps users can pin a story to a location within davidson county.
-The story includes an image with a written out description.
+The story includes an image with a written description.

 Check it out here: http://awilli1186.github.io/voices_of_nashville/#/